arunprasathjayaprakash/portfolio/hyper_application/README.md

 # Portfolio Projects

-This repository contains multiple machine learning and deep learning projects.
+This repository contains multiple machine learning and deep learning projects hosted under one Streamlit application to host and showcase projects in one application.
 Each project is self-contained and includes its own scripts, Dockerfiles, and dependencies.
 Below is an overview of the projects included in this repository.

 ---